freemanr3/PantryPal/DEPLOYMENT_GUIDE.md

 **🎉 Congratulations!**

-Your MealMatcher application is now production-ready with:
+Your Pantry Pal application is now production-ready with:
 - ✅ Secure authentication
 - ✅ Working payment system
 - ✅ Freemium model with swipe limits